SFH2024/precise-fit-fopt-gw/README.md

 You can download this repository files.
-Then you can generate the precise fit of gravitational waves spectrum of sound waves for the first order phase transition using the {\tt Python} and {\tt Mathematica} files.
+Then you can generate the precise fit of gravitational waves spectrum of sound waves for the first order phase transition using the {\bf Python} and {\bf Mathematica} files.